 CHURCHILL CREATED JORDAN

 Faisal I, the son of Sharif Hussein, wanted to rule Syria, but the French would not allow it.
-So he was given Iraq in its place.
-Rulers had been doled out to all the countries in the Middle East, and nothing was left for Abdullah I except for a piece of real estate no one wanted—Transjordan.
-In frustration and hatred toward the French who had control over the land the Hashemites were supposed to receive, Abdullah put together a small force of tribal Arabs and threatened to carry out raids against them.
+So he was given Iraq to rule.
+Rulers had been doled out to all the countries in the Middle East, and nothing was left for Abdullah I except for a piece of real estate no one wanted—Transjordan, the area east of the Jordan River and the then-named Palestine.
+In frustration and hatred toward the French who had control over the land the Hashemites were supposed to have, Abdullah put together a small force of tribal Arabs and threatened to carry out raids against them.
 In an effort to contain the situation, Winston Churchill himself met with Abdullah in Jerusalem and installed him as King of Jordan.
 In effect, you could say Churchill created Jordan.